Create an account sign-up-diamond

 Skiing Deception Pass at one of the best backcountry lodges in Western Canada - Skoki Lodge

 Located near the Lake Louise ski hill, Skoki Lodge was the choice for Prince William and Kate for a summer retreat in 2011.
-More recently, Canada's Prime Minister Justin Trudea rang in 2018 at Skoki Lodge.
+More recently, Canada's Prime Minister Justin Trudeau rang in 2018 at Skoki Lodge.
 You access the historic lodge via a 3 to 5 hour ski or snowshoe, which is a great day trip in itself.

 Once at the lodge, staff take care of you with incredible meals, stunning scenery and legendary atmosphere.
 The touring around Skoki Lodge is not steep and deep, and is best suited for those who are looking for light touring and not major descents.
 The tours are also self-guided, so people shouldn’t tackle significant objectives without proper expertise.